tbaums/dcos-k8s-days-labs/labs/Lab_05_Deploy_Public_Image_Repo.md

 ### Setup and Deploy the Sock Shop

-It is possible to create an app from the Kubernetes Dashboard.
+Now we can deploy the app from the Kubernetes Dashboard.

 #### Step 1.
 Create Sock-shop Namespace YAML

 Create 'sockshop-namespace.yaml' from the text below: